 For some reason, whether it worked out alphabetically or what I don't know, the vintage motorcycle section was included in the last section, lumped in there with all the personal ads.

 The lonely, desperate, and depraved, relegated to the final pull-out section.
 I'm not sure what type of people read the personals, but I always made an effort to quickly flip over to the real estate section when the waitress came around.

-One particular day, there was the new gal on shift at the Longhorn Cafe.
-Outgoing and eager, and not having acquired the apathy for the job present in the other serving staff she appeared promptly at my table, surprising me in her waitress outfit with a sudden offer of coffee.
-She leaned over filling my cup, and of course just had to look down at what I was reading, probably hoping to make a little small town chit chat before taking my order back to the kitchen.
+One particular morning, there was the new gal on shift at the Longhorn Cafe.
+Outgoing and eager, and not having acquired the apathy for the job present in the other serving staff she appeared promptly at my table, surprising me with a sudden offer of coffee.
+She leaned over filling my cup, and of course just had to look down at what I was reading, probably hoping to make a little small town chit-chat before taking my order back to the kitchen.
 Her attention was immediately taken by the colorful big city ads from escort agencies, massage parlours, and rows and rows of classified personal ads, and does a double take.